sensedeep/dynamodb-onetable/README.md

 See the [AWS Comparison Expression Reference](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.OperatorsAndFunctions.html) for more details.

+#### Error Handling

+API errors will throw an instance of the `OneError` class.
+This instance has the following properties:

+* message &mdash; Text error message.
+* code &mdash; Set to a string error code indicating the class of error.
+* context &mdash; Map of additional context information.

 #### Using `postFormat` to customize the final API request

-In cases where you can't acheive what you need through the OneTable APIs, you can customize the final request to DynamoDB using `postFormat`.
+In cases where you cannot acheive what you need through the OneTable APIs, you can customize the final request to DynamoDB using `postFormat`.
 For a contrived example, imagine if you needed to add an extra ExpressionAttributeValues, you could do:

 ```
 await RouteModel.update({ routeId }, {